IgnacioGarron/IgnacioGarron.github.io/research.md

 **Publications**

 - Daily growth-at-risk: financial or real drivers?
 The answer is not always the same (with H. Chuliá and J.M.
-Uribe). **Job Market Paper.** **Forthcoming International Journal of Forecasting**.
+Uribe). **Job Market Paper.** **Accepted International Journal of Forecasting**.
 (Working paper version: Research Institute of Applied Economics Working Paper 2022/08.)

     - Presented at the  29th Finance Forum (Santiago de Compostela, Spain), UBRisk (Universitat de Barcelona, Spain).